kamranisg/Deep_Learning_Hub/README.md

   # 4. Vertical Edge Detector

    A convolution applied on a real world image of 512x512 pixels image to detect Vertical Edges.

+  # 5. Logistic Regression on a Single Neuron

+   A Neural Network from scratch is coded to implement the Forward and Backprop algorithms on CIFAR-10 Dataset.